 The purpose of this report, therefore, is to provide IFI with the technical and scientific information required in order to meet its terms of reference under the Act.
-This includes information on Irish salmon stocks, the current status of these stocks relative to the objective of meeting biologically referenced "Conservation Limits" and the catch advice which will allow for a sustainable harvest of salmon in 2011 and into the future.
+This includes information on Irish salmon stocks, the current status of these stocks relative to the objective of meeting biologically referenced "Conservation Limits" and the catch advice which will allow for a sustainable harvest of salmon in 2012 and into the future.

 The Conservation Limit applied by the Standing Scientific Committee to establish the status of individual stocks is the "maximum sustainable yield" (MSY) also known as the stock level that maximizes the long-term average surplus, as defined and used by the International Council for the Exploration of the Sea (ICES) and the North Atlantic Salmon Conservation Organisation (NASCO).
+The SSC advise that the methodology for estimating conservation limits for Irish salmon stocks needs to be and modified to improve the estimates for 2013 advice.

-The report also outlines the scientific advice process leading to the formulation and presentation of the catch advice for the 2011 season.
+The report also outlines the scientific advice process leading to the formulation and presentation of the catch advice for the 2012 season.
 In line with the Government decision to move to single stock fishing on stocks meeting and exceeding Conservation Limits by 2007, it is necessary to examine river specific information and provide precautionary catch advice, river by river, on a forecasted estimate of the availability of salmon in each individual river for the fishery year (season) in question.

-In 2008 catch advice was combined for several rivers where it was considered that they were likely to be the same stock.
-Therefore, on the basis of the best information available on catches, counts or other estimates and application of a forecast model to these data, the Standing Scientific Committee advises that:
+Therefore, on the basis of the best information available on catches, counts or other estimates and application of a forecast model to these data, the Standing Scientific Committee advises that in 2012: